Extensible 3D (X3D) encodings

 The ProtoInstance element is used to create instances of nodes, which shall be defined previously in the scene using either ProtoDeclare or ExternProtoDeclare statements.

-EXAMPLE 1 ProtoInstance fieldValue initialization
+EXAMPLE 1 Two ProtoInstance instantiations with typed fieldValue initialization

 <Transform translation='0 -2.5 0'>